jelaniwoods-appdev/jelaniwoods-appdev.github.io/_posts/2025-04-12-hotwire-turbo.md

 > You should consider that for accessibility reasons, it’s better to use actual forms and buttons for anything that’s not a GET.
 [— Performing a visit with a different method](https://turbo.hotwired.dev/handbook/drive#performing-visits-with-a-different-method)

 **TODO**: I want a source to backup this claim.
-I know that `GET` requests are supposed to be stateless (don't affect the state of the data source) so maybe that also implies that all anchor elements should perform stateless actions?
+I know that `GET` requests are "safe" and should not modify a resource so maybe that also implies that anchor elements should _never_ modify resources?
 If so, then does that mean I _shouldn't_ use anchor elements for delete requests?
 That would mean I need to use a form to make delete requests and I don't think I've seen a form setup to perform a delete request in the wild before (at least, not in a Rails app).

 ## Confirmation